mapbox/Hecate/README.md

 *Notes*

 1. This only affectes `public` styles.
 The `private` attribute on a style overrides this.
-A `private` style can _never_ be seen publically regardless of this setting.
+A `private` style can _never_ be seen publicly regardless of this setting.
 2. This is a category, the only valid option is `null` this will disable access to the endpoint entirely
 3. OSM software expects the authentication on these endpoints to mirror OSM.
 Setting these to a non-default option is supported but will likely have unpredicable support when using OSM software.
 If you are running a private server you should disable OSM support entirely.